yasho191/SmartClaimAI/README.md

 ## Supported Models

-Currently, you can use gpt-4o, gpt-4o-mini or open-source model (Microsoft Phi3-Vision-Instruct) as the vision language model for image analysis.
-For sentiment analysis the model used is ProsusAI/finbert which classifies sentiment as (Positive, negative and Neutral).
-For final summarization and processing you can use gpt-4o or gpt-4o-mini.
+Currently, you can use `gpt-4o, gpt-4o-mini` or open-source model `microsoft/Phi-3.5-vision-instruct` as the vision language model for image analysis.
+For sentiment analysis the model used is `ProsusAI/finbert` which classifies sentiment as (Positive, negative and Neutral).
+For final summarization and processing you can use `gpt-4o or gpt-4o-mini`.
 (Open source model will be supported soon)

 ## Usage